-All you have to do it break off three sheets of tinfoil and bunch them up into golf-ball sized balls.
-Lay these in the bottom of your crockpot to elevate the chicken.
-If you’ve bought your chicken from a store, chances are it’s been “plumped”.
-Plumping is the act of injecting chicken meat with saltwater, seaweed extract, chicken broth, or some combination of all three.
+All you have to do it break off three sheets of aluminum foil and bunch them up into golf-ball sized balls.
+Lay these in the bottom of your slow cooker to elevate the chicken and place chicken on top.

 The existing food industry doesn’t have a great reputation with me, so I had to research this myself.

 “Plumped” chicken is often 15%-30% injected liquid.
 This means, when you buy chicken from a large producer, you can pay up to $1.70 per package of mystery liquid.
 Ew.

 Another certain with plumping chicken, is that the liquid can contain 200-500 mg of sodium per serving.
 This is more than 25% of your recommended daily allowance for sodium.